rheiland/PhysiCell_Studio_edu/README.md

 ---

 ![](images/studio_template_plot_t0.PNG)
 * At time=0, we see the initial conditions: 5 cells positioned randomly in the domain.
-Note the "5" is specified in the `User Params` tab as the "number_of_cells".
+Note, the "5" is specified in the `User Params` tab as the "number_of_cells".
 ---

 ![](images/studio_template_plot_5days.PNG)